ducquando/learn-swift/README.md

 // n
 ```

-To this point, you might question what is the difference between `while` and `for-in` loop and can we use them interchangeable.
+To this point, you might question the difference between `while` and `for-in` loop and whether we can use them interchangeably.
 In fact, we can.
-Every time we use a `for-in` loop, we’re using an iterator via a `while` loop.
-To create a iterator, we use a method called `makeIterator()` on the sequence that we want to iterate.
+Every time we use a `for-in` loop, we're using an iterator via a `while` loop.
+We use a method called `makeIterator()` on the sequence that we want to iterate to create an iterator.
 As a result, we can transform the above `for-in` loop into a while loop as below:

 ```swift
 // Examples of iterator in while loop